 Hopelessness, frustrations were among that weakens me at times & the long waiting could almost unbearable.
-Henceforth, I landed on a country that never popped out in my mind.
+Henceforth, I landed in a country that never popped out in my mind.

 A walled city in Warsaw.